 The sPOD source unit should be connected directly to our power and ground bus bars.
 By doing this, all your accessories that are controlled by the sPOD will run from the second battery and will not drain down your cranking battery.

 The sPOD is turning off my accessories.
 Did I hook it up incorrectly?

 The sPOD has a low voltage monitor that will automatically shut circuits down to avoid draining your battery too much.
 Please refer to the sPOD documentation for more details.

 Is it ok to use my favorite brand of batteries, or are the Full River and Odyssey batteries the only choice?

-Any Group 25 battery will work in our tray.
-That refers to the physical size of the battery.
+Any brand of battery will work with our kits.
 We offer Full River and Odyssey batteries through our website as a convenience for people who want to have everything delivered to their doorstep, rather than having to go to the store to buy them and pay sales tax, and have to carry 2 heavy batteries home to be installed.